-The check boxes under the heading 'Show these items' specify which types of item appear in a custom list.
-At least one of the boxes must be checked.
-The check boxes under the heading 'Show these fields' specify which item fields appear as column headings in the list.
-At least one of the boxes must be checked.
 The 'Primary sort key' is a menu containing each of the fields listed under 'Show these fields'.
 The default primary sort key for custom lists is the 'Date' field.

 The 'Start Date' and 'End Date' data entry fields specify the starting and ending dates of the custom list.
 As shown in the figure, the default start date is 1 week ago, the default end date 2 weeks from now.
 The small dataentry box immediately to the right of the label is a typeable numeric field in which the user can enter a value between 1 and 99.
 Immediately to the right of the numeric field is a menu-augmented text box containing the date range information.
 Immediately below the range information is a two-element menu containing the selections 'ago' and 'from now'.
-Figure 40 shows an expansion of both the pulldown menus.
+Figure 39 shows an expansion of both the pulldown menus.
 If 'any', 'today', or 'specific date' is selected, the numeric text field is disabled, since it does not apply in these cases.
 Also in these cases, the date direction menu is disabled (physically greyed out).
 When 'specific date' is selected, the user types a specific date value into the text field.
 When any of the other menu entries is selected, typing is disabled in the text field.

-Figure 41 shows the result of the user having defined a new list named "Year's events".
+Figure 40 shows the result of the user having defined a new list named "Year's events".
 The list applies only to events, leaves out the security column, and extends over the date range of six months before and after today.
 The figure illustrates how the check boxes for some fields are selectively disabled when a subset of item check boxes are on.
 The field check boxes that are disabled correspond to those fields that do not apply to any of the selected types of item.
 Table 5 defines specifically which fields apply to which types of item.
-A check box under the 'Show these fields' heading is enabled (physically solid type) when one or more of the types to which it applies is checked under the 'Show these items' heading.
-The state of the check boxes is reflected in the 'Primary sort key' pulldown menu.
-Specifically, the active menu items correspond to the check-box selected fields.
-For
+A check box under the 'Show